 Share a Credit Card Account

-Use your good credit to help boost your spouse’s credit by making your spouse as an authorized user on one (or more) of your credit cards.
+Use your good credit to help boost your spouse’s credit by making your spouse an authorized user on one of your credit cards.
 Once you add your spouse as an authorized user, the history for that account will appear on your spouse’s credit report.
-Make sure it’s an account with a good credit history, or your efforts will backfire.
+Make sure it’s an account with a good credit history, or your efforts could hurt instead of help.

 Sharing a credit card requires much communication in how you'll use and pay the card.
 Upfront, have a discussion about purchase limits and payment habits to prevent conflict.

-A secured credit card is another option for rebuilding a bad credit history.
-The hardest part about getting a secured credit card, apart from having personal income, is coming up with the security deposit.
-Review your household budget and figure out how you and your spouse can come up with a good security deposit.
+A secured credit card is another option for rebuilding bad credit history.
+This type of credit card is easier to get approved for because you make a security deposit against the credit limit.
+Review your household budget, and figure out how you and your spouse can come up with a good security deposit.
 Some secured credit cards accept a security deposit as low as $200.

-Once your spouse has a credit card, whether alone or with you, it’s important that he or she exercise good credit habits.
+Once your spouse has a credit card, whether alone or with you, it’s important that they exercise good credit habits.
 That means charging only a portion of the credit limit and paying the balance in full and on time each month.
-Remind your spouse to pay the balance each month or better, pay your bills together each month.
+Remind your spouse to pay the balance each month.
+Or better, pay your bills together each month.